Hyle-org/devhub-hyle/docs/developers/general-doc/anatomy-smart-contracts.md

 # Anatomy of a smart contract

 Hylé is a fully programmable blockchain.
-However, we only store the minimal amount of data required to validate smart contract proofs.
+We only store the minimal amount of data required to validate smart contract proofs, so our smart contracts have very little information.

+Hylé smart contracts include:

+- a name
-Hylé smart contracts are made of a name, a program identifier and a state commitment.
+- a program identifier
+- a state commitment.

+## Name

+The name of your contract.

 ## Program Identifier

-Smart Contracts in Hylé are identified by a zero knowledge proof scheme and a matching identifier.
+Smart contracts in Hylé are identified by a zero-knowledge proof scheme and a matching identifier.
 This tuple is required to verify proofs.

 - **Cairo**: Cairo smart contracts will be identified by their Class Hash in the future.
 - **Noir**: Noir smart contracts are identified by they verifying key.